Tommertom/OpenAIChatClass/README.md

   });
 ```

+## RXJS and Angular's Signal implementation

-The class `OpenAIWrapperRXJSClass` adds RXJS capabilities to the message streams arising from API calls.
+The class [`OpenAIWrapperRXJSClass`](./openAIwrapperRXJS.class.ts) adds RXJS capabilities to the message streams arising from API calls.
+The class [`OpenAIWrapperSignalClass`](./openAIwrapperRXJS.class.ts) uses `@angular/core` to provide a Signal implementation.

 ## Design objectives